rladies-got/05_rmarkdown_reports/README.md

 This repository stores .Rmd script, additional file, and presentation for the meetup on how to use RMarkdown for reports.

+To download the zipped folder together with this description you can press the green button "Clone or download" above.

 ## Description of the event
 This meetup will cover basic features of RMarkdown and a few tricks that may help to create professional analytical reports using data.
 RMarkdown is a markup language, which enables users to embed R code in the document, edit text and document styles, and render visual information.
 Documents created using RMarkdown can be exported in a variety of formats, including .docx and .pdf.